-There's a common saying that you should start most endeavours with the end in mind and this is especially true for property investment.
+There's a common saying that you should ‘begin with the end in mind’ - this is especially true for property investment.

-While this is perfectly alright in many circumstances, there are other options out there that may be better for you and your family.
+This might be perfectly acceptable in many circumstances, but there are other options out there that might be more beneficial.

-In the beginning it can be a little tricky to understand the ins and outs of family trusts so we’ll try our best to explain it as simply as possible.
+In the beginning, it can be a little tricky to understand the ins and outs of family trusts so here’s a very basic explainer:

-The term family trust refers to a discretionary trust set up to hold a family's assets or to conduct a family business.
+A family trust is a trust set up to hold a family's assets or to conduct a family business.

 Generally, they are established for asset protection or tax purposes.